tom--/Collation-to-Charset-Table/README.md

 SELECT GROUP_CONCAT(mychar) FROM mytable GROUP BY mychar
 ```

-The output of which can then be procesed into charset_table rules for a Sphinx config file.
+The output of which can then be processed into charset_table rules for a Sphinx config file.

 I broke the process into three steps:

 * A script generates a human-readable file describing the collation rules
 * Manually edit the file to define the exact rules I want Sphinx to use
-* A second script turns the edited file into a charset_table definiton
+* A second script turns the edited file into a charset_table definition

 The first script takes as input specification of a MySQL utf8 collation and a numeric
 range of Unicode code points.
 It creates the table, populates it, runs the SELECT